Mineral industry of Africa: Key producers

 As of 2005, strategic minerals and key producers were:

-Estimates for production of major mineral commodities for 2005 and beyond have been based upon supply-side assumptions, such as announced plans for increased production, new capacity construction and bankable feasibility studies.
-The outlook sections were based on projected trends that could affect year 2005 producing facilities and on planned new facilities that operating companies, consortia, or governments have projected to come online within indicated timeframes.
-Forward-looking information, which includes estimates of future production, exploration and mine development, cost of capital projects, and timing of the start of operations, are subject to a variety of risks and uncertainties that could cause actual events or results to differ significantly from expected outcomes.
+Estimates for the production of major mineral commodities for 2005 and beyond have been based upon supply-side assumptions, such as announced plans for increased production, new capacity construction, and bankable feasibility studies.
+The outlook sections were based on projected trends affecting 2005 producing facilities and planned new facilities that operating companies, consortia, or governments have projected to come online within indicated timeframes.
+Forward-looking information, which includes estimates of future production, exploration and mine development, cost of capital projects, and timing of the start of operations, is subject to various risks and uncertainties that could cause actual events or results to differ significantly from expected outcomes.

 Economics

 Organizations promoting exports

 The mineral industry is a significantly important source of export earnings for many African nations.
 To promote exports, groups of African countries have formed numerous trade blocs, which included the Common Market for Eastern and Southern Africa, the Economic and Monetary Community of Central Africa, the Economic Community of Central African States, the Economic Community of West African States, the Mano River Union, the Southern African Development Community, and the West African Economic and Monetary Union.
 Algeria, Libya, and Nigeria were members of the Organization of the Petroleum Exporting Countries (OPEC).
 The African Union was formally launched as a successor to the Organization of African Unity in 2002 to accelerate socioeconomic integration and promote peace, security, and stability on the continent.